tythonco/tython-website/_drafts/the-utility-of-a-computer-science-degree.md

 Given that Tython is a Salesforce software developer, here are some specific tools that we use every day:

-- The VS Code IDE (with the Vim plugin in some cases)
+- The VS Code IDE (with the Vim plugin in my case)
 - `git` for version control with GitHub for collaboration
 - Z Shell for the macOS developers and Bash for the Linux developers

-Learn tools deeply.
+Whichever set of tools you either choose are have chosen for you, know them well.
+Software engineers are like craftpeople, and just as a carpenter will create better woodworks if they know their jigsaw inside out, the better you know your tools and the features they offer, the more you'll be able to leverage them to save you time and produce better software.

-## Know Your Available Libraries
+## Know Your Libraries

 Every programming language is more than the syntax of functions and loops.
 It comes with a library of reusable code.
 But the breadth of each library, and the naming of similar features